How can food be racist or homophobic? Food doesn’t judge.

 Changes to Allen’s Redskins Packaging

-In the late 1990s when people started to become more culturally sensitive and following complaints of a white New Zealand actor Mark Wright dressing up as a native American in a Redskins commercial some changes were made.
-The Native American imagery was removed and replaced with a generic red coloured cartoon character and later any characters were removed altogether resulting in the packaging shown above which was used until 2021.
-This packaging just features red and purple colours and text.
-They appear to be called “Red Skins” now as two words rather than one, which is a very subtle change, but is perhaps also an attempt to further distance itself from the slur.
+In the late 1990s, when people started to become more culturally sensitive and following complaints about white New Zealand actor Mark Wright dressing up as a Native American in a Redskins commercial, some changes were made.
+The Native American imagery was removed and replaced with a generic red-coloured cartoon character, and later, any characters were removed altogether, resulting in the packaging shown above, which was used until 2021.
+This packaging simply features red and purple colours and text.
+The product appears to be called “Red Skins” now as two words rather than one, which is a very subtle change but perhaps also an attempt to further distance itself from the slur.

 Allen’s Redskins New Name – Red Ripperz

-In the original version of this article, I suggested free alternatives names and comments including “raspberry chews, red stretches, red chews, red sticks.
-I don’t see much of a marketing push on these products anymore, surely a name change would increase publicity for a short while and boost sales.” – I would say I guessed pretty close to the final name Red Ripperz, and the level of media attention this name change, especially with racist baby boomers on Facebook absolutely exceeded my expectation of media and social media attention gathered.
-I feel like the outrage from older white Australians failing to understand why the name was troublesome was blown further out of proportion and gained more social media attention to when the Australian National Anthem was also changed in 2020 to better include our own native indigenous peoples.
+In the original version of this article, I suggested free alternative names and comments, including “raspberry chews, red stretches, red chews, red sticks.
+I don’t see much of a marketing push on these products anymore, surely a name change would increase publicity for a short while and boost sales.”
+I would say I guessed pretty close to the final name Red Ripperz, and the level of media attention this name change received, especially from racist baby boomers on Facebook, absolutely exceeded my expectation of media and social media attention.
+I feel like the outrage from older white Australians failing to understand why the name was troublesome was blown further out of proportion than when the Australian National Anthem was also changed in 2020 to better include our own native indigenous peoples.

-Every Australian radio station and news media outlet has covered this story, where the comments section was full of mostly outraged comments from people with suspiciously white-European names bragging about how un-offended the original name was to them.
+Every Australian radio station and news media outlet covered this story, and the comments sections were full of mostly outraged comments from people with suspiciously white-European names bragging about how unoffended they were by the original name.

 Arnott’s Golliwog or Scalliwag Biscuits – Racist?

-Golliwogs are on the fictional character created by Florence Kate Upton in children’s books from the late 19th century, these chocolate biscuits were popular in Australia through to the 1990s.
+Golliwogs are a fictional character created by Florence Kate Upton in children’s books from the late 19th century.
+These chocolate biscuits were popular in Australia through to the 1990s.

-Golliwogs were popular toys in the 1960s and 1970s with black skin, red lips, an afro or frizzy hair and big white eyes.
-The term “golliwog” also became a racist slur, but are looked back on fondly by many baby boomers in Australia and the UK.
+Golliwogs were popular toys in the 1960s and 1970s with black skin, red lips, an afro or frizzy hair, and big white eyes.
+The term “golliwog” also became a racist slur but is looked back on fondly by many baby boomers in Australia and the UK.

 What have they done to change?

 It was in the late 1990s that people started realising that racist minstrel characters are not OK.
-In a weird response, the name was changed to Scalliwag but the design remained the same until it was discontinued.
+In a strange response, the name was changed to Scalliwag, but the design remained the same until it was discontinued.

 What could they do better?

-Strangely they never re-released these in different shape and name, They could have re-released them as a chocolate version of their Teddy Bear biscuits.
+Strangely, they never re-released these with a different shape and name.
+They could have re-released them as a chocolate version of their Teddy Bear biscuits.
 It’s the flavour that matters for a biscuit, not the shape or the name.

 Riviera Confection FAGS – Homophobic?

 For some reason, this company thought it was a good idea to start making candy cigarettes marketed towards children called FAGS.
 These were originally thin white sticks with red tips that resembled a lit cigarette.
 The word “fag” was British and Australian slang for a cigarette at the time and has also been used as a homophobic slur.
-It is unlikely that the name was ever intended to have a homophobic name, but obviously this name and its association with smoking needed to change with the times.
+It is unlikely that the name was ever intended to be homophobic, but obviously, this name and its association with smoking needed to change with the times.

 What have they done to change?

-In the mid-1990s they changed the name of this confectionary from FAGS to FADS, whilst initially keeping the package design the same.
-So the original FAGS packaging had a little boy and girl running up a hill, then FADS did too.
+In the mid-1990s, they changed the name of this confectionery from FAGS to FADS while initially keeping the package design the same.
+The original FAGS packaging had a little boy and girl running up a hill, and FADS did too.
 They also removed the red tips to further disassociate themselves from cigarettes.
-In the 2000s they changed the design of the packaging artwork and changed the name to FADS Fun Sticks.
+In the 2000s, they changed the design of the packaging artwork and changed the name to FADS Fun Sticks.

 What could they do better?